jupjohn/awesome-twitch-stuff/README.md

 ### Voting/Polling

- - [chat.vote](https://chat.vote) - create twitch chat polls and vote through chat commands easily and quickly using chat.vote
+ - [chat.vote](https://chat.vote) - a site that lets you make polls that you vote on by typing in chat.
+Also has raffles and strawpoll style shareable polls.